-A Civil contractor should deliver services within the stipulate time frame.
+A Civil contractor should deliver services within the stipulated time frame.
 The owner who is receiving goods and services should ensure that the delivery of service is in tune with the requirements.
 You can include various milestones and delivery points.
 If the delivery is not in tune with the milestone, you will be alerted.

 MENTION VARIOUS PRICES LIKE BASIC COSTS OF MATERIALS USED IN CONSTRUCTION

 The agreement should mention the cost factor of various construction materials used for building the House.
 If one fails to discuss additional charges, they should be discussed with the residential building contractor.
-If you go for a lum sum cost for that specific extra work done other than mentioned in the agreement.
+If you go for a lump sum cost for that specific extra work done other than mentioned in the agreement.
 One should get an estimate if you are required to pay additional expenses.

 MODE OF PAYMENT

 If you fail to pay as per the stipulated date mentioned in the agreement, you might want to pay the penalty.
 Similarly, the contractor is obliged to pay penalty in failing to complete the project within the stipulated time period.
-Even though there is increase in cost of various kinds of raw materials, the contractor should honor the contract and it should be delivered as per the schedule.
+Even though there is an increase in the cost of various kinds of raw materials, the contractor should honour the contract and it should be delivered as per the schedule.

 TERMS AND CONDITIONS